drobertss/serenity/README.md

 serenity now
 ========

-The creators behind https://rvis.io have decided to make the world famous Serenity Now Button™
+The creators behind https://rvis.io have decided to make the world famous Serenity Now Button™ open source.